 Memorial Gifts – Thank you to the following donors who have given to Carlisle School in Mr. Flythe’s Memory.

 The following obituary is from the Martinsville Bulletin.

 Walter “Buck” White Flythe, 90, of Martinsville, Va., passed away on Wednesday, November 18, 2020.

 He attended Duke University for a year before joining the Air Force during the Korean War.
 There he served as a First Lieutenant in the 64th Fighter-Interceptor Squadron stationed at Elmendorf Air Force Base in Anchorage, Alaska.
-During this time he met his future wife, Helen Heidgerken, a flight attendant with Pacific Northern Airlines.
-Upon honorable discharge, he went on to graduate from Randolph Macon College, where he was a member of Phi Kappa Sigma fraternity and pursued graduate studies at the University of Virginia.
+During this time, he met his future wife, Helen Heidgerken, a flight attendant with Pacific Northern Airlines.
+Upon honorable discharge, he went on to graduate from Randolph Macon College, where he was a member of the Phi Kappa Sigma fraternity and pursued graduate studies at the University of Virginia.

 Buck leaves behind Helen, his wife of 63 years, and their three children, Carolyn Flythe Thaxton (Don), Walter “Walt” White Flythe Jr., and Frances “Heidi” Flythe.
 He is also survived by his brother, Jesse Thomas “Tom” Flythe; grandson, Donald “Jeb” Thaxton; granddaughter, Acree Graham Macam (Eric); great-granddaughter, Lassiter Flythe Macam; and his beloved nieces and nephews.